 Sutton had a rough Senior Bowl as he was out of shape and overweight at 6-foot, 315-pounds.
 However, Sutton is working to get back down to 300 and has already gotten to 304.
 At that size, he would be best as a three-technique defensive tackle in a 4-3 defense who lives and dies with his speed and explosion.

 Arizona Cardinals: Jimmy Garoppolo, QB, Eastern Illinois

 The Cardinals grab their young understudy to Carson Palmer.

 Garoppolo performed well at the East-West Shrine and followed that up with another quality week of practice at the Senior Bowl.
 Once again, he consistently threw the ball well.
 Garoppolo has a good arm and a decent throwing motion.
 He has also demonstrated some nice field vision with the ability to look off safeties to help open up his receivers.
 Garoppolo (6-2, 226) wasn't as big as his listed measurements, but he has enough size to be viable in the NFL.

 Garoppolo has a quick release and a compact delivery.
 He will have to improve his feet and operating under three-, five- and seven-step drops.
 Garoppolo threw for 5,050 yards with 53 touchdown passes and nine interceptions while completing 66 percent of his passes in 2013.
 Walt has Garoppolo slotted in the third round of his 2014 NFL Mock Draft.
 Garoppolo ought to go in the third round, but the demand for quarterbacks could vault him much earlier.

-Green Bay Packers: Jace Amaro, TE, Texas Tech
+Green Bay Packers: Troy Niklas, TE, Notre Dame

-The Packers moved on from Jermichael Finley and could use another tight end for Aaron Rodgers to work with.
-I could see Green Bay trading up for Amaro.
+The Packers are moving on from Jermichael Finley and could use another tight end for Aaron Rodgers to work with.

 Pick change; previously Demarcus Lawrence, OLB